CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

 You can also use [cPouta](../../cloud/pouta/launch-vm-from-web-gui.md) environment at CSC to build singularity images.

-!!!
-Note
+!!! note
     Singularity is installed only on the compute nodes in Puhti and it is not available for execution or testing on login nodes.

 ## 2. Login to Puhti supercomputer